seeq12/seeq-connector-sdk-java/README.md

    appending it to the end following a colon.
 E.g. `http://test.server:12345`
 1. On your Seeq server as a user with administrator permissions, open the Administration page and select the Agents tab.
 1. Click the +Add Agent button and, in the prompt, provide the hostname of the machine where the development agent will run in the Machine Name field.
-Expand the Advanced options and, in the Agent Name field, enter "Java Connector SDK Debugging Agent".
+Expand the Advanced options and, in the Agent Name field, enter

+   `Java Connector SDK Debugging Agent`

    Click Save and record the displayed One-Time Password value for use in the next step.
 1. Modify the `resources\data\keys\agent.otp` file in the `seeq-link-sdk-debugging-agent` project, replacing `<your_agent_one_time_password>` with the One-Time Password recorded in the previous step.
 1. Set a breakpoint on the first line of the `main()` function.